323P/SOHO: Physical characteristics

-The comet has a convex shaped nucleus, based on its light curve, with approximate axis ratios of R2/R1 ≈ 0.8 and R3/R1 ≈ 0.7 and an effective radius of 86 ± 3 m (assuming a geometric albedo of 0.15).
+The comet has a convex shaped nucleus, based on its light curve, with approximate axis ratios of R2/R1 ≈ 0.8 and R3/R1 ≈ 0.7 and an equivalent radius of 86 ± 3 m (assuming a geometric albedo of 0.15).
 The comet has a rotation period of 0.522 hours, which is the shortest for known comets in the Solar System.
 The next fastest rotating comet is 322P/SOHO, with a period of 2.8 hours.
 The spin axis is oriented toward the southern ecliptic hemisphere.

 On 13 February 2021, the g − r color turned redder as the aperture radius grew, suggesting that the dust ejecta was redder than the nucleus.
 However, on March 3, the trend became the opposite, which means that the nucleus was bluer than the dust ejecta.
 As for the r − i color, no strong spatial variation in the color measurements was noticed, indicative of similar colors between the dust ejecta and the nucleus, which is also consistent with the annular aperture measurements.
 The change of the color was possibly related to the mass loss around perihelion and intense solar heating.